Korra: Personality and characteristics

 Unlike her predecessor Aang, Korra is described by her creators as "very tough, very headstrong, and not scared to get into a fight."
 Her stubborn and hot-headed personality detracts from her talents, preventing her from easily learning airbending or connecting with the Spirit World.
 The Avatar traditionally has the greatest difficulty mastering the element diametrically opposed to the Avatar's personality.
 For instance, Avatar Roku—a firebender—took longer to learn waterbending and Aang—an airbender—took longer to learn earthbending.
-The waterbender Korra, on the other hand, had little difficulty with firebending but had considerable trouble with airbending, a situation noted to be spiritual and not elemental.
+The waterbender Korra, on the other hand, had little difficulty with firebending and earthbending but had considerable trouble with airbending, a situation noted to be spiritual and not elemental.

 Her best friend and animal guide is a polar bear-dog named Naga, whose strength helps Korra out of many dangerous situations.
 Although wild polar bear dogs were originally feared and hunted by Water Tribes, Korra is the first person to ever tame one.
 Korra is good friends with her pro-bending teammates, the brothers Mako (her romantic interest in seasons 1 and 2) and Bolin.
 She also develops a strong friendship, and later romance, with Asami Sato, a wealthy industrialist.
 Korra has strong relationships with the family of her previous life: Having learned waterbending from Katara and then airbending from Tenzin, Tenzin's children Jinora, Ikki, and Meelo look up to her as an older sister, and Kya and Bumi regard her as a friend.
 Korra is generally on good terms with her own parents, but has little contact with her uncle or cousins, whom she considers weird (and her father considers dangerous).
 Korra is unusual amongst her past lives in that she is technically royalty: her father Tonraq was in line to be the chief of the Northern Water Tribe before being banished and relocating to the South.